sprocs/wormhole/README.md

 ## AWS pricing

-Wormhole will likely generate a small AWS bill (negligible for normal use but do your own diligence).
+Wormhole usage will generate an AWS bill that is your responsibility (likely negligible for normal use but do your own diligence).
 Wormhole utilizes [API Gateway (HTTP and WebSockets)](https://aws.amazon.com/api-gateway/pricing/), [DynamoDB On-Demand](https://aws.amazon.com/dynamodb/pricing/on-demand/), [S3](https://aws.amazon.com/s3/pricing), [Lambda](https://aws.amazon.com/lambda/pricing), and [Amplify](https://aws.amazon.com/amplify/pricing).
 See AWS pricing for more information.

 Wormhole sets up the following AWS tags on resources it creates `sprocs_app = wormhole` and `sprocs_env = AMPLIFY_ENV_HERE` for billing reporting purposes.

 Setup `AWS Budget` notifications to monitor for unexpected serverless costs.

+By using only serverless AWS resources, you only pay for what you use and not for idle time.
+Comparable SaaS offerings are almost always magnitudes more costly.

 ## AWS Budget setup